ming-codes/d3-plugins-dist/README.md

 `npm` module will contain all plugin distributions.
 If you only need individual plugin, please reference it by git repo.

+# Contributing

+If you found bug in any of the plugins, please open issue in the original plugin's repo and create an issue in this repo referencing the issue.
+Distribution will be updated after the original's bug is addressed.

 # Licensing

 Each individual plugin's author owns their own work.
 If you do not like your plugin published this